 A friend is preparing for a job interview.
 You tell him “You should check out Leetcode.”

 Another friend fails an interview.
 “Bro, you’d have made it if you did 20 more mediums.”

 Another friend passes an interview.
 “Good job man!
 I knew all the Leetcode will pay off in the end!”

 Trying to finding a romantic partner.
 “10 more mediums bro, then you will find it.”.
-No?
-Is it just me that takes it that far?
-K.

 I don’t understand where it began.
 Leetcode is this alpha and omega of coding interviews.
 It starts with Leetcode and ends with Leetcode.

 You suck?
 Do some more.
 You are good at it?
 Good, do some more.
 You don’t want to get rusty, do you?

 During my 2nd year of uni, I read Dr. Barbara Oakley’s A Mind for Numbers.
 One of the best lessons I took from it was spaced repetition.